ezequielcutin/spotify-to-mp3/README.md

 - **Metadata Enhancement**: Embed essential information like track title, artist, album, and cover art into MP3 files using the `mutagen` library.
 - **Error Handling and Logging**: Comprehensive error handling and logging for debugging purposes.
 - **Automated Tests**: Validate the functionality of each component with high test coverage.
+- **YouTube API Integration**: Download longer song durations using the YouTube API.
+- **Responsive Webpage**: The webpage is designed to be responsive for various devices.

 ## Setup